 A first-year student might, for instance, spend time with patients finding out what they are most concerned about, what support systems they have at home, and what beliefs they have about their own health.
 You may be involved in patient education and helping to solve non-medical barriers to assist the patient in getting what they need to optimize their health.
 You may spend time learning about community resources and the roles of other healthcare professionals, so you know more about what they can bring to a care team.
 As your skills and knowledge increase, you will take on more responsibility, always with the guidance of a mentor.

 JeffMD is a competency-based curriculum.
 You will move from one phase to the next because you have demonstrated the needed competencies, not just because you have put in enough time and passed a test in a given subject.
 Faculty will evaluate your readiness to move on based on your knowledge, attitudes and skills measured in a variety of ways during each phase of JeffMD.
-The overall emphasis will be on critical thinking skills rather than memorization.
+The overall emphasis in this curriculum will beis on critical thinking skills rather than memorization.

-The grading system will be a straightforward pass/fail.
-We will no longer have the option to pass with honors.
+The grading system will beis a pass/fail.
+SKMC will will no longer have the option to pass with honors.

 The best doctors have always been seekers; but today more than ever, the skills involved in the process of inquiry must be razor sharp.
 The electronic tools at any clinician’s fingertips mean the challenge is less finding information than assessing its value and applying it effectively and efficiently.
 JeffMD’s inquiry component hones the skills of lifelong learning: formulating a good question, knowing where to seek knowledge and how to analyze what you find, and testing a reasonable hypothesis against the evidence.